 \subsection{Relation with Other Combinatorial Dimensions}

-We position ${\rm PFLdim}$ relative to classical dimensions under the same $\X,\Y,\H$, with the set families specified below.
-Full proofs and separating examples are deferred to Appendix~\ref{sec:app_rolp}.
+We position ${\rm PFLdim}$ relative to classical dimensions under the same $\X,\Y,\H$, with the subset collection $\S(\Y)$ specified below.
+Full proofs, discussions, and separating examples are deferred to Appendix~\ref{sec:app_rolp}.

-\begin{theorem}[Partial feedback vs.\ multiclass] Assume $\S_{\rm mc}(\Y)\subseteq \S_{\rm pf}(\Y)$.
-Then ${\rm MLdim}(\H)\le {\rm PFLdim}(\tilde{\H})$, and the inequality can be strict. \end{theorem} The strictness is shown in Example~\ref{example:relationtomulticlass_app}, let $\X:=[-\pi,\pi]$, $\Y:=[-1,1]$, and $\H:=\{\,x\mapsto \sin(x+c): c\in[0,2\pi)\,\}$.
-With multiclass (full-label) feedback, a single labeled example $(x,y)$ leaves at most two hypotheses in $H$ consistent with the observation, making online learning trivial.
-In contrast, under partial feedback with a richer set system, an adversary can maintain ambiguity so that any deterministic learner makes $\Omega(T)$ mistakes (indeed at least $T/2$), showing the class is not deterministic set-realizable partial-feedback learnable.
+\begin{theorem}[Partial Feedback vs.\ Multiclass] Assume $\S_{\rm mc}(\Y)\subseteq \S_{\rm pf}(\Y)$.
+Then ${\rm MLdim}(\H)\le {\rm PFLdim}(\tilde{\H})$, and the inequality can be strict with ${\rm MLdim}(\H)<\infty$ and ${\rm PFLdim}(\tilde{\H})=\infty$. \end{theorem} \begin{proofsketch} The strictness is shown in Example~\ref{example:relationtomulticlass_app}, let $\X:=[-\pi,\pi]$, $\Y:=[-1,1]$, and $\H:=\{\,x\mapsto \sin(x+c): c\in[0,2\pi)\,\}$.
+With multiclass feedback, a single labeled example $(x,y)$ restricts $c$ to at most two values (since $\sin(x+c)=y$ has at most two solutions), hence the resulting version space has size at most $2$ after one round.
+From that point on, full-information online learning has a constant mistake bound: if the adversary ever chooses an $x$ on which the two remaining candidates disagree, the revealed label identifies the correct hypothesis; if it never does, then the learner is correct on all subsequent rounds anyway.
+In contrast, under partial feedback with a richer $\S(\Y)$, even though each revealed witness label still leaves at most two hypotheses consistent with the observation, the adversary is not forced to falsify either candidate.
+Instead, it can maintain ambiguity across rounds so that any deterministic learner makes $\Omega(T)$ mistakes (indeed at least $T/2$), showing that $\H$ is not deterministically set-realizable partial-feedback learnable. \end{proofsketch}